 10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

-If you think living the location independent lifestyle means you will be sunning yourself at the beach with a cocktail in hand every day you are kidding yourself.
+If you think living the nomad lifestyle means you will be sunning yourself at the beach with a cocktail in hand every day you are kidding yourself.
 Yes, absolutely weekends and days off you will find me hitting the beach, climbing a volcano or trekking through the jungle.
 But the rest of the time I’m either locked in my bedroom, at a coworking space, or in a hotel room in front of my laptop.

-A lot of the time I can choose my working hours, so if I want to skip work for the day to go on an adventure with friends I can.
+In my digital nomad lifestyle, I can choose my working hours, so if I want to skip work for the day to go on an adventure with friends I can.
 But in all honesty, more times than not I have deadlines to meet so I have to decline.

-2. Finding a place to work remotely
+2. Finding a place to work remotely with digital nomad life

 Pricing really varies.
 In NYC I paid $50-$100 a month 8-6pm Monday – Friday, In Medellin I paid around $5 a day and in Playa Del Carmen I paid over $15 per day.
 As a standard for your fee you normally get a flexible workspace, free tea, coffee, and water, super fast internet and AC!
 I can’t even tell you how important AC is working somewhere like Playa Del Carmen!